 Media management

 This remains RootsMagic’s major shortcoming.
 The central Media index makes your images easy to browse, link to multiple elements (including people, places, sources and events), and furnish with extra descriptive details like dates and captions.
 However, there are no editing tools and no means of extracting headshots.
-RootsMagic 9 adds a personal media view to a person’s edit screen, but that’s it.
-A missed opportunity.
+RootsMagic 9 added a personal media view to a person’s edit screen, but version 10 leaves the section untouched, to great frustration.

 Charts and reports